ChrisRomp/vscodetunnel/README.md

 Azure Container Instances can bind the container to a private virtual network to enable accessing private network resources for testing.
 You can provide it a virtual network name and a subnet name, or a subnet resource ID.
 See the full command syntax in the [documentation](https://learn.microsoft.com/en-us/cli/azure/container?view=azure-cli-latest#az-container-create).

 > [!NOTE]
 > This will require delegation of the subnet to the `Microsoft.ContainerInstance/containerGroups` service.
-You may want to create an additional subnet in your virutal network for this.
+You may want to create an additional subnet in your virtual network for this.
 The CLI command enables passing of parameters to create the subnet, e.g., `--subnet-address-prefix`.

 #### Mounting a Git Repository